imgix/imgix-rails/README.md

 * `source`: an optional String indicating the source to be used.
 If unspecified `:source` or `:default_source` will be used.
 If specified, the value must be defined in the config.
 * `path`: The path or URL of the image to display.
-* `options`: Any options to apply to the parent `picture` element.
-This is useful for adding class names, etc.
+* `options`: The imgix URL parameters to apply to this image URL.

 ```erb
 <%= ix_image_url('/users/1/avatar.png', { w: 400, h: 300 }) %>